VictoriaMcClellan/coffee-survey-java/README.md

 # coffee-survey-java
-Java program implementing a Likert scale survey with exception handling coffee-survey-java/
+Java program implementing a Likert scale survey with an exception handling coffee-survey-java/
 │
 ├── CoffeeSurvey.java